Kkies/PE_Classifier/README.md

 ## Introduction
 ---
-- A PE is a blood clot that gets lodged in the lungs.
-Typically patients who are unhealthy will have many, small emboli however, a massive PE can be deadly.
+- A PE is a blood clot that gets lodged in the vasculature of the lungs.
+Typically patients who are unhealthy will have many, small emboli however, a massive PE can be deadly as your heart and lungs are directly attached to one another.
 According to the CDC, sudden death is the FIRST symptom in about a quarter of patients with a PE.
 Additionally, 10-30% of patients will die within one month of diagnosis.
 - Data was taken from Kaggle.
 The original size of the data was over 900 gigabytes due to the large image files.
 However, we were able to find a smaller sized JPEG version of the data which we used for this project.
-- Libraries used
+- Libraries used: ```pandas numpy matplotlib scikitlearn tensorflow keras```
 - Notebooks to refer to
 ### The Business Question/Case
 ---